 It is our policy to:

-- Ensure that a firm meets federal eligibility standards (49 CFR Part 26) prior to participation in the DBE Program;
+- Ensure a firm meets federal eligibility standards (49 CFR Part 26) prior to participation in the DBE Program

-- Assist in identifying and removing barriers to participation for DBEs in federally assisted contracts; and
+- Assist in identifying and removing barriers to participation for DBEs in federally assisted contracts

-- Assist in the development of Disadvantaged Business Enterprises, in order to increase their competitiveness in the market place.
+- Assist in the development of DBEs to increase their competitiveness in the marketplace

-The Port has a three-year race-conscious goal of 4.76% DBE utilization on its federally assisted projects.
-Learn about the Port’s 2017 - 2019 DBE Program.
+The Port is operating under race-conscious goals on its federally assisted projects.
+Learn about the Port’s 2020-2022 DBE Program Plan.

-If you have any questions regarding the Port's DBE Program please contact us.
+If you have any questions regarding the Port's DBE Program please email us at email@example.com.

 How do I become certified as a DBE?